EAR SURGERY (OTOPLASTY & EARLOBE REPAIR)

 Dressings following otoplasty are usually removed a week after surgery.

 Surgical bandages should not be disturbed prior to removal by your surgeon.
-You may need to take time away from the public eye for the duration of your bandages.
 Please ask your surgeon how long the dressings need to stay on.

 After removal of your bandages you may need to bandage the ears at night for 2 weeks to prevent sleeping on bent up ears.
 Check with your surgeon if you are able to shower.